marcpage/genweb/README.md

 - Typing in the people search will filter the people ids
 - Clicking on a person in the filter list will display the person and their family
 - This will allow copy/pasting of people ids into the `People` field
+- Clicking the `Save` or `Update` button will create a new metadata file next to your existing one

 #### webserver.yml